-In this clip, you can see former US President Barack Obama speaking.
+In this clip, you can see former U.S. President Barack Obama speaking.
 Except, it’s not Obama speaking; it’s comedian Jordan Peele with old video footage of the former president doctored so that it matches what Peele is saying.

-How did Deepfakes Start and Who Created Them?
+How Did Deepfakes Start and Who Created Them?

-So How do Deepfakes Work?
+So How Do Deepfakes Work?

 A deepfake video exploits two machine learning (ML) models.
 One model creates the forgeries from a data set of sample videos, while the other tries to detect if the video is indeed a fraud.
 When the second model can no longer tell if the video is counterfeit, then the deepfake is probably believable enough as well to a human viewer.
 This technique is called generative adversarial network (GAN).
 You can learn more about GANs in this definition.

 GAN does better when the data set it can work with is large.
 That’s why much of the early deepfake footages tend to feature politicians and showbiz celebrities.
 They have many videos that GAN can use to create very realistic deepfakes.